jogonba2/MiMIC/README.md

 ## 📢 Anouncements

+> [!IMPORTANT]
+> We regret to inform you that, due to circumstances beyond the control of the organizing team, **the shared task has been cancelled**.
+We will continue releasing the resources we have prepared so far in this repository.
+We will release the generation pipeline soon, but for now we release a trial dataset here: https://drive.google.com/file/d/1WY_lwMTgI95wHFIrFZ4n5Q2ubq8hgx-k/view?usp=sharing

 - **The repository has been created at 05/02/2025**
 - **Endpoints for running experiments, evaluate, and format checking has been released at 15/02/2025**